-Sign up for a newsletter, Shop Now, Refer, Add To Cart, Learn More, Check it Out are some of the examples of CTA.
+Sign up for a newsletter, Shop Now, Refer, Add To Cart, Learn More, and Check it Out are some examples of CTA.
 That said, when you publish a blog, include a CTA button, and you’ll notice an increase in conversions.

 4. SEO Tips To Follow For Shopify Collection Pages

-Collection pages are excellent to keep similar products under one roof.
+Collection pages are excellent for keeping similar products under one roof.
 Not only is it useful for SEO, but it also improves user experience.
-When you create collection pages, it becomes easy to target various keywords.
-To be very honest, it is impossible to target multiple keywords when it comes to individual products.
+Creating a collection page makes it easy to target various keywords.
+It is impossible to target multiple keywords when it comes to individual products.

-To create a collection on the Shopify site, you will first click on “Products” and then “Collections”.
+To create a collection on Shopify, you will first click on “Products” and then “Collections”.
 After that, click on “Create Collection” and set up the collection page.
 Once you’re done, click on “Save Collection”.

-However, if you want to edit pre-existing collection pages, you will have to log in to Shopify admin and edit it from the collection page.
+However, if you want to edit pre-existing collection pages, you must log in to Shopify admin and edit it from the collection page.

 A) Add Long-Tail Keywords

-Hence, when optimising collection pages on Shopify, make sure you add long-tail keywords for every product listed on the page.
-Long-tail keywords result in a better conversion rate, keeping this in mind while optimising collection pages on Shopify.
+Hence, when optimising collection pages on Shopify, add long-tail keywords for every product listed on the page.
+Using these will result in a better conversion rate; keep this in mind while optimising collection pages on Shopify.

 B) Customise Every Collection Page

-Customising every collection page will save you from the troubles of duplicate content.
+Customising every collection page will save you from the trouble of duplicate content.
 So, make every page unique by customising it accordingly.

 C) Write Powerful Descriptions

-The description that you write on collection pages can either make sales or turn your potential customers away from making a purchase.
+The description you write on collection pages can either make sales or turn your potential customers away from purchasing.

 Hence, you must write strong and persuasive descriptions for each collection page.
 Also, try to make it as enjoyable as you can.
 Only an exciting description can persuade the customer to buy the product.

-Dull and boring text will only drive customers away, and we don’t want that.
+Dull and boring text will only drive customers away; we don’t want that.
 So, make efforts to make product descriptions as engaging as possible.